 Machine vision can measure the distortion of car bodies by detecting the spot positions of laser pointers.
 Since the system detects the change in position relative to reference positions, the distortion of car bodies can be measured accurately.

 Measure the parallelism of drive shafts.
 Conventional methods required a dedicated tester or other tools which made the introduction cost high.

 The XG-X/CV-X Series can measure the parallelism by measuring the positions of the shafts in images captured with two cameras.
 Its highly versatile design allows the use of telephoto lenses to provide high-accuracy measurement even from long distances.

 Check the accuracy of door assembly.
 Conventionally, measurement was made visually or with a gauge, which required time and labor.
 The use of a gauge involves a risk of contact.

 The introduction of machine vision reduces labor costs and eliminates the risk of contact.
 The XG-X/CV-X Series includes Dimensions/Geometry tools that are specially designed for dimension and geometry measurement.
 You can perform geometry measurement by just selecting the tool and specifying the points with the mouse.
 Inspection for accurate door assembly can be done easily through dimension measurement of the gap in the door.

 Detect bead position before bending.
 Fiberoptic sensors or color sensors were used conventionally, but detection failed due to variations in the surface conditions among lots or because spot detection was used.

-The introduction of a vision system prevents the outflow of defective workpieces caused by malfunction.
+The introduction of machine vision prevents the outflow of defective workpieces caused by malfunction.
 The Defect/Flow inspection mode of the XG-X/CV-X Series ensures reliable detection of bead position based on the degree of color change.
 This eliminates the need for sensitivity adjustment for variations among lots every time the lot is changed.